-The Program in Film Studies is an interdisciplinary program in the Humanities that enables students to explore an influential global art form in its aesthetic, cultural, economic, historical, and technological dimensions.
-The undergraduate major in Film Studies provides students with a solid background in theoretical, critical, and aesthetic aspects of the study of film, including the history of the medium and the analysis of national cinemas, always keeping in view questions of how cinema interacts with other media.
-The major brings together courses in cinema from varied nations, languages, and cultures and challenges students to understand the systems of transnational exchange that have characterized this medium from its inception.
+The Program in Cinema and Media Studies is an interdisciplinary program in the Humanities that enables students to explore an influential global art form in its aesthetic, cultural, economic, historical, and technological dimensions.
+The undergraduate major in Cinema and Media Studies provides students with a solid background in theoretical, critical, and aesthetic aspects of the study of film, including the history of the medium and the analysis of national cinemas, always keeping in view questions of how cinema interacts with other media.
+The major brings together courses in cinema and media from varied nations, languages, and cultures and challenges students to understand the systems of transnational exchange that have characterized this medium from its inception.
 The major teaches the fundamental skills required for a range of professional careers: critical thinking, historical awareness, research, information management, cogent development of ideas, and strong written and oral communication.

 1. a prerequisite course in Film Form (ENGL/FILM245),